The vast amount of asset data is overwhelming. Where should you begin?

 Traditional joint use management began as a manual process.
 While much technology has been introduced, there is still more to do.
 Asset owners must be able to share timely and accurate information about assets, whether they are located in conduit infrastructure or hanging on utility poles.

-For example, let's say your company, organization, or municipality has chosen to replace the traditional manual approach with a centralized, shared asset database to improve data management and communication, and to help tie key stakeholders together.
+For example, let's say your company, organization, or municipality has chosen to replace the traditional manual approach with a centralized platform to improve data management and communication, and to help tie key stakeholders together.
 Or, maybe you have only recently started considering upping your game, so to speak, and want to know upfront what the implementation process could be like.
-One of the primary questions to address is how to transfer existing data from where it currently resides (multiple spreadsheets, other software or database systems, paper files, etc.) to a centralized, shared system?
+One of the primary questions to address is how to transfer existing data from where it currently resides (multiple spreadsheets, platforms, paper files, etc.) to a centralized system?

 While the answer is different for each party, we take a look at what a typical process could be like:

-- All Assets Welcome: One of the first things to note is that a shared, centralized asset database is for all assets, including:
+- All Assets Welcome: One of the first things to note is that a centralized platform is for all assets, including:

 - Point assets—Points on a map, such as utility poles, conduit vaults, pedestals, towers, etc.

 - Linear assets—A to B-type assets, like conduit infrastructure underground, distribution lines, or fiber cables